IVRPowers/blog/content/post/marketing/the-evolution-of-business-communications.md

 Today, **customers rightly expect to be able to complete transactions remotely, securely and efficiently from anywhere**.
 They often use websites, smartphones, portals or apps to help them to transact.
 Digital technology is available everywhere giving companies the capabilities needed to digitize and streamline claims or sales processes, and add ease of remote and digital transactions by letting customers complete sign forms, verify their ID, including speech recognition, natural language processing and automation from their devices.

-**The State of the Art for your Business Communications is a complete and standard integration across RTC, IVR, ACD, PBX, P2P, WEB systems**.
+**The State of the Art for your Business Communications is a complete and standard integration across [ACD](https://blog.ivrpowers.com/post/technologies/what-is-acd/), [RTC](https://blog.ivrpowers.com/post/technologies/what-is-rtc/), [IVR](https://blog.ivrpowers.com/post/technologies/what-is-ivr/), [PBX](https://blog.ivrpowers.com/post/technologies/what-is-pbx/), [P2P](https://blog.ivrpowers.com/post/technologies/what-is-peer-to-peer/)), WEB systems**.
 At Interactive Powers we do not thrust on road reinventions from the Legacy to the Cloud, we drive disruption and transformation pushing each platform to its limits and standards in order to protect your technology investments and developments.
 We understand a seamless integration is a key strategic approach to **Streamline your Business Communications**.
 Avoid creating IT islands, connect all systems together and get a maximum return on investment (ROI).

 ![State of the Art: Business Communications](/postimages/marketing/slide-2021-11.003.png)